thehambeard/CinematicUnityExplorer-WOTR/README.md

 ### C# Console

 * The C# Console uses the `Mono.CSharp.Evaluator` to define temporary classes or run immediate REPL code.
-* You can execute a script automatically on startup by naming it `startup.cs` and placing it in the `originalnicodr-UnityExplorer\Scripts\` folder (this folder will be created where you placed the DLL file).
+* You can execute a script automatically on startup by naming it `startup.cs` and placing it in the `CinematicUnityExplorer\Scripts\` folder (this folder will be created where you placed the DLL file).
 * See the "Help" dropdown in the C# console menu for more detailed information.

 ### Hook Manager